PCRuniversum/PCRedux/paper/paper.md

 # Summary

-Data having a sigmoid ('S'-shaped) curvature can be found in numerous experiments.
-An example are amplification curve data from quantitative Polymerase Chain Reactions (qPCR).
-The qPCR is an indispensable technology in many disciplines such as human diagnostics and forensics [@martins_dna_2015].
+There are numerous examples of data with a sigmoid (' S' -shaped) curve form in numerous areas of science.
+One example is amplification curve data from quantitative Polymerase chain reactions (qPCR).
+The qPCR technology is an indispensable technology in areas such as human diagnostics and forensics [@martins_dna_2015].
-There are software packages for the analysis of qPCR data, which can be used for the quantification of target DNA [@pabinger_2014, @roediger2015r].
-These software packages provide pipelines, and a rich sets of criteria to process qPCR data adequately.
-This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification, the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@roediger2015chippcr,
+A number of software packages are available for the analysis of qPCR data, which can be used to solve questions such as the quantification of the target DNA [@pabinger_2014, @roediger2015r].
+These software packages also offer workflows and criteria to process qPCR data correctly.
+That includes the preprocessing of the raw data, the fitting of non-linear models on raw data, the calculation of quantification points, the computation of amplification efficiency, the relative gene expression analysis, normalization procedures and data management [@roediger2015chippcr,
-@spiess_impact_2015, @roediger_enabling_2017, @mallona_chainy:_nodate].
-Yet,
-there exits no open source software package which can be used for feature extraction from amplification curves for  classification and machine learning.
+@spiess_impact_2015, @roediger_enabling_2017, @mallona_chainy: _nodate].
+However. there is no open source software package that contains classified data sets and provides biostatistical methods for machine learning on amplification curves.

 # Package and Functionalities

-The `PCRedux` package contains functions and qPCR data sets for machine learning and statistical analysis.
-The  amplifications curves were rated by human experts.
-Amplification curves have characteristics, which can be used for the classification.
-Analysis on the curve data such as change-point analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 features.
-This can be used for the creation of models that predict a class (e.g., positive, ambiguous, negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007,
+The `PCRedux` package contains functions and classified amplification curves for machine learning and statistical analysis.
+Each amplification curve was classified by a human being as positive, ambiguous and negative.
+To analyze the amplification curves, methods such as change-point analysis, regression analysis, autocorrelation analysis and model fitting have been integrated.
+Based on the implementations of others (e. g. @erdman_bcp: _2007,
-@Ritz2008, @Febrero_Bande_2012, @james_ecp:_2013) and us [@roediger_RJ_2013,
+@Ritz2008, @Febrero_Bande_2012, @james_ecp: _2013) and us [@roediger_RJ_2013,
-@roediger2015chippcr].
-These and additional features can be extracted by the `pcrfit_single()` and `encu()` functions.
-Inspired by @Tierney2017 we integrated the visualization function `visdat_pcrfit()`.
-The package contains the following further functions:
+@roediger2015chippcr] the `pcrfit_single ()` function can calculate more than 40 features from the amplification curves.
+This is useful for creating models and predicting classes (e. g. negative, positive).
+We have integrated the visualization function `visdat_pcrfit ()` for data management, inspired by @Tierney2017.
+Additional functionality in the package includes:

-- `autocorrelation_test()` performs an autocorrelation analysis on qPCR data,
+- `autocorrelation_test()`, which performs an autocorrelation analysis on amplification cures,
-- `decision_modus()` finds the most frequent rating by a human,
+- `decision_modus()`, which calculates the frequency of classes in a data set,
-- `earlyreg()` performs a regression analysis in background region,
+- `earlyreg()`, which calculates features by a regression analysis in the background region,
-- `head2tailratio()` compares the ratio of the head and tail,
+- `head2tailratio()`, which compares the ratio of the head and tail,
-- `hookregNL()` and `hookreg()` attempt to detect a hook effect in the amplification curve,
+- `hookregNL()` and `hookreg()`, which attempt to detect a hook effect in the amplification curve,
-- `mblrr()`, a function to perform local robust regressions analysis,
+- `mblrr()`, which performs local robust regressions analysis,
-- `performeR()`, performance analysis (e.g., sensitivity, specificity, Cohen's kappa) for binary classification, and
+- `performeR()`, which performance analysis (e.g., sensitivity, specificity, Cohen's kappa) for binary classification,
-- `qPCR2fdata()`, a helper function to convert amplification curve data to the *fdata* format.
+- `qPCR2fdata()`, which is helper function to convert amplification curve data to the *fdata* format,
+- `encu()`, which enables high-throughput data processing.

-In conclusion, `PCRedux` supports feature extraction from sigmoid data that can be used for machine learning.
-The `PCRedux` package an add-on package for the open source statistical computing language and environment *R* [@R_language].
+In summary, `PCRedux` can be used for the extraction of features and for machine learning on amplification curves.
+The `PCRedux` package is an add-on package for open source statistical computing language and environment *R* [@R_language].

 ![](fig1.png)<!-- -->